balena-os/balena-engine/.github/ISSUE_TEMPLATE.md

 repository.
 If there is a duplicate, please close your issue and add a comment to the existing issue instead.

+Also make sure to search the upstream issues at https://github.com/moby/moby/issues

 If you suspect your issue is a bug, please edit your issue description to include the BUG REPORT INFORMATION shown below.
 If you fail to provide this information within 7 days, we cannot debug your issue and will close it.
 We